-From creating the Taylor Plan to helping expand merit-based tuition programs to 23 other states, making college attainable is one of the Foundation’s core tenets.
+From creating the Taylor Plan to helping expand merit-based tuition programs to over 20 states, making college attainable is one of the Foundation’s core tenets.

 The Foundation embraces its namesake’s conviction that citizens are duty bound to honor the men and women who dedicate their lives to protecting America’s freedom.